sonic-pi-net/sonic-pi/etc/doc/articles/magpi/06-bizet.md

     end

 Fabulous, that instantly recognisable riff springs to life through your speakers.
-It took a lot of effort to get hear, but it was worth it - high five!
+It took a lot of effort to get here, but it was worth it - high five!

 # Moody Synths